Seth-McCormick/fs-journal/quizzes/week03.md

 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->
 ```
+a fake stand in object for the real object
 ```

 **7.** What is the purpose of the `MVC` pattern?
 <!-- enter you answer in the space below -->
 ```
+to help us create clean code(help us arrange our code a similar way, we can build bigger applications and have a nice order.)
 ```
 **8.** What is the job of the `Controller` in the `MVC` Pattern?
 <!-- enter you answer in the space below -->
 ```
+the controller is the waiter who comes and takes our order and gives it to the cooks aka service. takes in user input.
 ```

 **9.** What is the job of the `Service` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
+the service is the cook who goes into freezer to get the ingredients (takes away from the contents). performs business logic.
 ```
 **10.** What is the job of the `Model` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
+what the data inside the appstate is supposed to look like i.e what does the data have... name,price, quantity.
 ```